calyxir/calyx/docs/tutorial/overview.md

 }
 ```

+This logic orchestrates our groups, basically representing iterating over our array and evaluating some computation on each element of the array.
+On each iteration we signal for the `eval_body0` group to do its work, followed sequentially by `incr_idx0` to advance our index register so that we can work on the next element of the array.

 ### Parallelization

 MrXL allows you to parallelize your `map` and `reduce` operations.
 Let's revisit the `map` example from earlier: